 Typically, beef medallions are cuts of beef tenderloin roast, which is an expensive cut of beef.
-For this recipe, you absolutely can use beef tenderloin medallion cuts or you can use beef round cut.
+For this recipe, you absolutely can use beef tenderloin medallions, beef round cuts, or filet mignon medallions.
 I stumbled across this cut of meat when I was shopping for this recipe concept and figured I’d give it a try.
 I did a quick scan to learn a bit about the difference between beef round versus beef tenderloin and let me share with you what I found.

 Beef Tenderloin vs. Beef Round